droberts-ctrlo/GADS/changelist.md

 -------

-**Updated:** 11 Dec 2023
+**Updated:** 12 Dec 2023 from Git tree

 -------

 ## QoL Changes

 - User request notes now visible on account requests in create user wizard
+- Users able to have view limits set

 ## fixes

 - Fix for internal ticket 1491
-- No click event on page or page-length change for user accounts, this has now been fixed
+- Fix for no click event on page or page-length change for user accounts
 - Fix for notes field error on editing users
+- Fix for inability to remove dept, title, org, or team
+- Fix to stop editing fields that should be read-only on user's editing their details
+- Fix for users not being sent an email upon approving account requests
+- Fix for cloning instances dependent fields
+- Fix to stop read-only values being cloned with an instance

 -------